agmanuelian/tokenprices/README.md

 # AWS Infrastructure Deployment with Terraform - Token price API
 This project deploys AWS infrastructure using Terraform.
 The main purpose of this infrastructure is to retrieve the price of a cryptocurrency token using the Coingecko API.
-The infrastructure includes an API Gateway (REST API) and a Lambda function.
+The infrastructure includes an API Gateway (HTTP API) and a Lambda function.

 ## Requirements
 ⋅ Terraform installed in your environment.